SkylerBurger/original_cropyble/README.md

 ## API
-- **Cropyble()**: Takes an input image location, performs OCR and stores the results for future crops.
+- **Cropyble()**: Takes in an input image location then performs OCR on the image and stores the bounding box results for future crops.
-- **.crop()**: Takes in a query string representing the word you'd like cropped from the image.
-Generates and saves a cropped copy of the original image based on the query string.
+- **.crop()**: Takes in a string representing the word you'd like cropped from the image and the output image path.
+Generates a cropped copy of the word from the original image and saves it at the specified location.

 ## Roadmap
-- Installation instructions for other systems
-- Integration with a handwriting recognition package
 - Multiple match results
-- Match highlighting applied to original image
-- Proper Python packaging structure
+- Integrate a handwriting recognition package

 ## Change Log
 07/22/2019 - 0.1.0